 Quick Controls

 Advanced Monitor & ControlBeyond the basic monitor & control functions, each device may have some advanced options available to use in the device view.
 Scrolling down the page from below the quick controls, you will find a widget for each of the advanced options available for the device.
-An example of one of these commonly used widgets is Stop-in-Slot.
-Using this control widget you can set an angle for the device to stop when reached.
+An example of one of these commonly used widgets is Stop-in-Slot (SIS).
+Using this control widget, you can set an angle for the device to stop when reached.
 Stop-in-Slot (SIS)

 Tip: You can store up to five SIS angles for future use.
 Simply, select the "Save SIS" start when setting the angle and it will appear in the dropdown list for next time.